'It's A Bit Surreal': Oregon's Air Quality Suffers As Fires Complicate COVID-19 Fight

 The wildfires are also complicating Oregon's COVID-19 strategies.

-Before the fires, healthcare professionals were urging people to get outdoors — but now they've reversed that advice.
-Testing rates for COVID have dropped.
+Before the fires, health care professionals were urging people to get outdoors — but now they've reversed that advice.
+Testing rates for the coronavirus have dropped.
 And as people get out of harm's way, many of them are also mixing together indoors.

 "We're going to be watching COVID testing numbers and hospital capacity really closely in the coming weeks," Vines says.
 She adds, "But I think right now many of us are just going one day at a time," trying to keep people safe.

-What's worse, Vines says, "It's the same people who are at higher risk of complications from wildfire smoke and from COVID.
-We know many of them in the Portland area are black, indigenous or people of color."
+What's worse, Vines says, "it's the same people who are at higher risk of complications from wildfire smoke and from COVID.
+We know many of them in the Portland area are Black, Indigenous or people of color."

-OSHA is urging employers to provide N-95 masks if they are asked to work.
-If employees have underlying medical conditions, the agency is asking that they are allowed to stay home.
+The Occupational Safety and Health Administration is urging employers to provide N95 masks if employees are asked to work outdoors.
+If employees have underlying medical conditions, the agency is asking that they be allowed to stay home.

-The National Weather Service issued a dense smoke and fog advisory for the northern Oregon coast on Monday, saying visibility would be reduced to as little as 50 feet.
+The National Weather Service issued a dense smoke and fog advisory for the northern Oregon coast Monday, saying visibility would be reduced to as little as 50 feet.